panzerdp/dmitripavlutin.com/content/posts/170-vue-ref/index.md

 type: post
 ---

-Well designed reactivity is one of the selling points of Vue.
+Well-designed reactivity is one of the selling points of Vue.
 A reactive value is updated (e.g. after a user action), and automagically all of the components that use the reactive value are updated.

-refs in Vue composition API are the primary tool of reactivity.
-Knowing refs well is the right path to get the most of Vue reactivity.
+refs, created by `ref()` Vue composition API, are the primary tool of reactivity.
+Knowing refs well is the right path to get the most out of Vue reactivity.

-This post is a 101 guide on refs in Vue.
+This post is a 101 guide on refs and `ref()` API.
 Let's get started.

 ## 1. ref()

 A component renders a value to the screen.
 When the value changes (e.g. based on an event triggered by the user), Vue makes re-renders the component to reflect the new value on the screen. *That's the idea of reactivity in Vue.*

-[ref()](https://vuejs.org/api/reactivity-core.html#ref) reactivity API let's you create simple reactive values.
+[ref()](https://vuejs.org/api/reactivity-core.html#ref) reactivity API lets you create simple reactive values.

 `ref()` works inside the `<script setup>`  or `setup()` method of options API.